 - Sale of a business

-Although sometimes very valid and practical capital repayment methods, sale of a business and receipt of an inheritance are not something that lenders feel that borrowers can rely on to repay capital.
+Although sometimes very valid and practical capital repayment methods, the sale of a business and receipt of inheritance are not something that lenders feel borrowers can rely on to repay capital.
 These options are therefore excluded from valid repayment options.